SAP-samples/cap-local-development-workshop/exercises/01/README.md

 curl -s -u 'alice:' localhost:4004/odata/v4/admin/Books
 ```

-But to be honest there's another reason, which is that they're also annotated (in `app/admin-books/fiori-service.cds` with `@fiori.draft.enabled`:
+But to be honest there's another reason, which is that they're also annotated (in `app/admin-books/fiori-service.cds`) as being draft-enabled:

 ```cds
 annotate sap.capire.bookshop.Books with @fiori.draft.enabled;
 ```

-which adds a second key to the entity, and we don't want to get into that at this early stage.
+This adds a second key (`isActiveEntity`) to the entity, and we don't want to get into that at this early stage.

 [productive use]: https://cap.cloud.sap/docs/guides/databases-sqlite#sqlite-in-production
 [command line shell for SQLite]: https://sqlite.org/cli.html
 [provide initial data]: https://cap.cloud.sap/docs/guides/databases#providing-initial-data
 [developer friendly version of no-code]: https://qmacro.org/blog/posts/2024/11/07/five-reasons-to-use-cap/#1-the-code-is-in-the-framework-not-outside-of-it
+[continue repeating the word "Nevermore"]: https://en.wikipedia.org/wiki/The_Raven#:~:text=the%20raven%20seems%20to%20further%20antagonize%20the%20protagonist%20with%20its%20repetition%20of%20the%20word%20%22nevermore%22